vvkbhshn/Fake-News-Detection/README.md

 We aim to use a corpus of labeled real and fake new articles to build a classifier that can make decisions about information based on the content from the corpus.
 ## DATASET DESCRIPTION:
-- Train.csv : A full training dataset with the following attributes.
+- train.csv : A full training dataset with the following attributes.
     - id: unique id for a news article
     - title: the title of a news article
     - author: author of the news article